arahjou/Identify-genomic-features-by-Autoencoder/README.md

 By exploring the ability of autoencoders to recognize patterns in DNA sequences, we can gain insights into the organization and structure of these sequences.
 For example, genomic duplications, deletions, rearrangements, and mutations are the main sources of genomic diversification during species evolution.
 The footprint of these events can be observed as repetitive patterns throughout the genome, some of which remain intact under evolutionary pressure and are recognized by different DNA-binding proteins.
 Autoencoders may be able to identify these patterns and provide us with a deeper understanding of gene regulation and chromatin biology.

 ## Questions:
-In this context, the question arises: can an autoencoder identify different patterns in DNA sequences when they are transformed into small images?
+Can an autoencoder identify different patterns in DNA sequences when they are transformed into small images?

 If so, will the identified features result in a homogeneous or heterogeneous distribution of patterns, and how many dense areas of patterns are likely to be identified?

-Answering these questions could provide valuable insights into both biological and computational systems, potentially leading to new discoveries and breakthroughs in genetics and computer vision.
+I think answering these questions could provide valuable insights into both biological and computational systems, potentially leading to new discoveries and breakthroughs in genetics and computer vision.

 ## Advantages of using autoencoder instead of directly applying PCA
 The advantage of using an autoencoder instead of directly applying PCA to the data lies in its ability to learn more complex, non-linear representations of the data.
 PCA is a linear dimensionality reduction technique that seeks to find the orthogonal linear combinations of the original features that capture the most variance in the data.
 However, in many real-world datasets, the underlying structure may be more complex and non-linear, and PCA may not be able to capture all of the important features in the data.